 h.
 (U) Issuances: The machine-readable immigrant visa (MRIV) is printed on the same adhesive foils used for NIVs and includes the following information:

-(1) (U) Biographic data about the immigrant visa applicant;
+(1) (U) Biographic data about the IV applicant;

-(2) (U) Information about the immigrant visa itself (issuing post, visa type, case number, date of issuance and date of expiration);
+(2) (U) Information about the IV itself (issuing post, visa type, case number, date of issuance and date of expiration);

 (3) (U) The registration number (A-number) assigned to the immigrant;

-(4) (U) Any annotations entered to reflect waivers or other information useful for the port of entry (POE) upon the applicant's admission to the United States;
+(4) (U) Any annotations entered to reflect waivers or other information useful for POE upon the applicant's admission to the United States;

 (5) (U) A digitized photo of the visa recipient; and